Galmpton C of E Primary School

 What arrangements are in place for supporting children who are looked after by the local authority and have SEN?

-We have a designated practitioner for children who are looked after (CLA), Mrs Crutchlow.
+We have a designated practitioner for Cared for Children (Mrs Fisher).
 She attends all review meetings, works with carers and social workers on personal education plans, liaises with Torbay Virtual School for additional support for CLA pupils and attends training provided for designated staff members.